willcrossb/local_projection/README.md

 ## codes folder:

-This contains my own local projection package that is intended to have a very general structure The user will create the shock vector and the full control vector themselves, and pass this to the locprof function
+This contains my own local projection package that is intended to have a very general structure The user will create the shock vector and the full control vector themselves, and pass this to the locproj function

 *lppy.py is the file containing the function* **locproj()** => a function to estimate local projection as in Jorda 2005